han-yaeger/yaeger-tutorial/README.md

 reappears, you can  add the following method call: ` setOriginY(new Random().nextInt((int) getSceneHeight() - 81));`
 to the handler.

+### Use the build-in debugger to see what is happening
+Yaeger contains a simple debugger that displays how much memory is used by the game and how many Objects are currently part of the game.
+When a game doesn't work as expected, you can use this debugger to get some inside information.

+:arrow_forward: Run the game and press F1 to show the Debugger.
+See if you can relate the states numbers to what you expect from your game.

 ## Add Hanny to the Game
 The player will control Hanny by using the arrow keys.
 Again we will use a `DynamicSpriteEntity`.